Carlos Alcaraz v Jannik Sinner start time: When is French Open final?

 Alcaraz and Sinner will contest their first grand slam final when they meet for the Roland Garros crown

-Jannik Sinner will play Carlos Alcaraz in the French Open final on Sunday, with the sport’s two young rivals contesting a grand slam title for the first time.
+Jannik Sinner will play Carlos Alcaraz for the French Open title on Sunday, with the sport’s two young rivals contesting a grand slam final for the first time.

 The 23-year-old Italian, who defeated Novak Djokovic in straight-sets in the semi-finals, has won 20 matches in a row at the grand slams and will search for his third consecutive grand slam title in his first Roland Garros final.